Randolph's Leap (band): Clumsy Knot

-2014: Singles, sessions
+2014–present

 The band have recorded two sessions for Marc Riley's BBC 6Music show, plus two for BBC Radio Scotland, one for the Vic Galloway show and one for Tom Morton.
 They have recorded numerous sessions for local radio including Moray Firth Radio in Inverness, plus the Daily Record newspaper.
-In June 2014 the band made a live TV appearance on the Riverside Show on STV Glasgow.
+In June 2014, the band made a live TV appearance on the Riverside Show on STV Glasgow.
 They were interviewed by the BBC in 2014, also performing another live session.

-In June 2014 the band's single "I Can't Dance To This Music Anymore," first included on their old album The Curse of the Haunted Headphones, was released through Lost Map's postcard series of mail-order singles.
+In June 2014, the band's single "I Can't Dance To This Music Anymore," first included on their old album The Curse of the Haunted Headphones, was released through Lost Map's postcard series of mail-order singles.
 Clash Music called the song a "joyous folk-pop romp" and "deeply Scottish in its ability to turn melancholy into joy."

-2016: Cowardly Deeds

-The band's second album, titled Cowardly Deeds, was released on 20 May 2016 on Olive Grove Records.
+The band's second album, titled Cowardly Deeds, was released on 20 May 2016 on Olive Grove Records, followed by their third, titled Worryingly Okay, released on 25 May 2018 on Lost Map Records.

-2018: Worryingly Okay

-The band's third album, titled Worryingly Okay, was released on 25 May 2018 on Lost Map Records.